 You want to make sure you get off to a friendly start.
 Some are very tired.
 Some are very busy.
-Some come to class, and they say, "Hum.
+Some come to class and they say, "Hum.
 Yes, I think I remember you from before.
 Oh yes!
 I studied for nine months under you."
 People are preoccupied with their minds in many different areas of their life.
-So, you need to rebuild relationships.
+So you need to rebuild relationships.
 You need to rebuild priorities.
-You need to help them focus on each other and on each other's needs.
+You need to help them on each other and on each other's needs.
 You will want to collect some information.
 Maybe there is some information about them or their families that you do not have which could be very helpful.
 Many of them have been involved in a new ministry in the spring and summer and you should write that down.
 Some of them have special struggles and difficulties, and you want to write that down in your prayer notebook.
 Explain to them that you are deeply interested in them, and that some of this personal information will enable you to do a better job of training them.
 This is a real Bible college or Christian university program, and therefore you need some of that information decently and in order.
-Especially as the men go on to other courses, it becomes very important that your records show: which course they took, if they really finished it, what grade they receive, which year it was, and so forth and so forth.
-Explain that there is an opportunity to receive a Bachelors Degree and credit from a recognized seminary or the NLC university.
+Especially as the men go on to other courses, it becomes very important that your show: which course they took, if they really finished it, what grade they receive, which year it was, and so forth and so forth.
+Explain that there is an opportunity to receive a Bachelors Degree and credit from a recognized seminary in the United States.
 However, that is only possible if they study in a formal way and if you have the proper records for it.
 Let me give you a list of things that you want to collect for your student records.

-A. Their name

-That is very helpful.
+A. Their name That is very helpful.
 Instead of saying, "You, you, you, you."

-B. A student number

-Every student should have a special number.
-Sometimes names change, or a student moves to another city.
-Keeping the same number guarantees that all information and records can be traced.
-This provides honesty and credibility for a student later on.

-C. You want to have their address and telephone number

-So, you can write to them, send them a Christmas greeting, or phone them for an emergency.

-D. You want their birth date

-Many people are asking about your students, how old they are, and are they qualified for church leadership.
+B. A student number Every student should have a special number.
+In another lecture I will explain to you how to develop a numbering system.
+C. You want to have their address and telephone number So you can write to them, send them a Christmas greeting, or phone them for an emergency.
+D. You \\\\\ their birth date Many people are asking about your students, how old they are, and are they qualified for church leadership.
+See?
 To simply say, "He is a young person", is not sufficient.
 Young.
 What is that?
 Sixteen years old, or 36 years old?
 Or maybe 51.
 I do not think you are old when you are 51.
-So, you need a birth date.

-E. The denomination

-Maybe you have some group members that do not belong to your denomination.
-They may be part of another church or denomination.
+So you need a birth date.
+E. The denomination Maybe you have some members that do not belong to your denomination.
+They may be, let us say, Independent Baptists, or some other kind of people.
 You want to write down what church they belong to.

 There may be several churches represented in one group.